 Duffy, Joe

-Broadcaster Joe Duffy is the host of the popular radio phone-in show 'Liveline'.
+Broadcaster Joe Duffy (1955-) was the host of the popular radio phone-in show 'Liveline' for over 25 years.

 In 1998, he filled in for Marian Finucane as presenter of 'Liveline' on RTÉ Radio 1 over the summer.
 'Liveline' was first broadcast in 1985 when it was presented and produced by Marian Finucane and Doireann Ní Bhriain.
-On 4 January 1999 Joe Duffy took over as the presenter of the 'Liveline' show where members of the public phone in to give their opinons on stories of the day or bring issues to the airwaves.
+On 4 January 1999, Joe Duffy took over as the presenter of the 'Liveline' show, where members of the public phone in to give their opinions on stories of the day or bring issues to the airwaves.

 On television, he presented a number of documentaries for RTÉ Television and was the presenter of 'Spirit Level', 'Local Heroes' and 'The Meaning of Life'.

-In April 2025, he announced his retirement from RTÉ and will present 'Liveline'for the final time on Friday 27 June 2025.
+In April 2025, he announced his retirement from RTÉ and presented 'Liveline' for the final time on Friday, 27 June 2025.